simoncowen88/dogeconf-19/talk/90-expr.md

         p1 * (a + b + x) * (a + b + x)
 ```

+???

+the compiler can't constant-fold

+(to it, these aren't constants)

 ---

 ## Think a lot bit